LinkSam/MarsRovers/README.md

 Package Restore

-Due to the fact that all exe and dll files were removed it is necessary to execute the following command to restore the missing packages
+Due to the fact that all exe and dll files were removed it is necessary to execute the following command to force the restoration of all the missing nuget packages

-	update-package Microsoft.CodeDom.Providers.DotNetCompilerPlatform
+	Update-Package -Reinstall

 to do so, open the Nuget Packages Manager CLI at Tools menu